Vxrpenter/Updater-Wiki/docs/using-updater/upstreams.md

 date: 2025-08-02
 ---

-An `Upstream` defines a remote location where version data/files are hosted.
+An `Upstream` defines a remote location where version data is hosted.
 The `Upstream` also implements ways to fetch this data, convert it and generate `Updates` from it.

 ## Default Upstreams

-By default, Updater provides a selection of already configured upstreams that can be used to query version data.
+By default, a selection of  already configured upstreams is provided.
-These generally (but not limited to) consist of `GitHubUpstream` and `ModrinthUpstream`.
+They can be used to query version data and generally (but not limited to) consist of the `GitHubUpstream` and the `ModrinthUpstream`.

-You can configure an upstream by calling it and providing it with the needed information.
+You can configure an upstream by invoking it and providing it with the needed information.

 !!! example

     ```kotlin title="MyFile.kt"
-    val upstream = GithubUpstream(user = "Vxrpenter", repo = "Updater")
+    val upstream = GitHubUpstream(user = "Vxrpenter", repo = "Updater")
     ```

 ## Custom Upstreams

-When you are hosting your versions on an upstream that is not defined by default, you may have to create a custom one to fetch the version information.
+When you are hosting your versions on an upstream that is not defined by default, you will have to create a custom upstream to fetch the version information.

 To create a custom `Upstream` you will first need to create a class (preferably a data class) that extends `Upstream` and override the `upstreamPriority` and the functions,